tradecoder/html/README.md

 An the output is: <br/>
 <img src="https://github.com/tradecoder/html/blob/main/images/tradecoder.png" width="200px"/> <br/>

 So, now, we are able to build a web page with some contents, buttons and images.
+And before we move forward, we'll learn to apply some styles in our page.
+There are different ways to do it, but for this time we'll learn it with `style` attribute.
+Here is an example:<br/>
+`<div style="background-color:blue">     </div>`